Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 ```

 Our function has three exit clauses:
-- if at the very start it can't reach its target it will imediatly tell us.
+- if at the very start it can't reach its target it will immediately tell us.
-- Otherwise it will run untill it has no longer hits the target and then reports the last successful feature configuration.
+- Otherwise it will run until it no longer hits the target and then reports the last successful feature configuration.
 - Finally if it can hit the target with only one feature it will report.